MilanStaffehl/TNG-Cluster-paper/README.md

 into certain topics such as `temperature_histograms`.
 These topics are the topics of a project milestone.
 A milestone in the context of this project is a smaller task, usually consisting of a single type of plot to produce.
-Every milestone aims to answer a small scientific question: how is the temperture in halo gas distributed?
+Every milestone aims to answer a small scientific question: how is the temperature in halo gas distributed?
 How does the cool gas mass change with halo mass?

-The milestones are documented in the [ROADMAP](./ROADMAP.md).
-Here you can find a comprehensive list of all milestones, the question they seek to answer and a short result.
-If you run scripts from the `scripts` directory, the output plots will be automatically sorted into the corresponding `figures/XYZ` directory of the milestone they belong to.
+At what radius of a halo can we find most cool gas?

+The following is a list of existing and tentative milestones:

+- `temperature_distributions`: The distribution of gas temperatures in halos of the entire TNG300-1 mass range.
+These are plotted as 1D-histograms of gas mass fraction vs. temperature.
+- `mass_trends`: The trend of gas fraction with halo mass, split by temperature regime (hot, warm, cool gas).
+- `radial_profiles`: The trend of temperature and density of different gas components with halocentric distance.
+For temperature, these are shown as a 2D histogram temperature vs. halocentric distance out to two times the virial radius.
+Gor density, these are simple density profiles.

 ## Metadata